kernelshreyak/videoeditor_online/readme.md

-Web based video editor created in HTML/JS in frontend and Python,Flask backend with MoviePy
+Web based video editor created in VueJS frontend and Python,Flask backend with MoviePy

 Features planned for now:
 - Upload multiple video, audio and image files